 If you have suffered a venous thrombosis before, your risk of another will be increased during and just after pregnancy.

 The risk is particularly increased if:

-- no cause was found for the thrombosis;
+- No cause was found for the thrombosis

-- you have had more than one clot; or
+- You have had more than one clot

-- you have a thrombophilia.
+- You have a family history or thrombophilia.